technorthodox

 I'm not ready to post the bundle yet, but I'm actively working on it, so I hope to have an initial version ready within the next couple of weeks.

-OOCSS Antipatterns: Analog clock theme using only CSS
+OOCSS Antipatterns: Analog Clock Theme Using Only CSS

 You asked for it, and you got it.
 Several people asked me after the digital clock demo at jQCon if I thought it was possible to create an analog theme for the clock using only CSS.
 I had wondered this as well, but came to the conclusion that it was impossible, given the current HTML structure.
 So, that’s the answer I gave at the conference.